ivanfuland/video-splitter/README.md

 The script will:
 - Use the input_file path specified in the manifest
-- Create a folder named after the input video file (without extension)
+- Create a folder named "Clip-[filename]" (without extension) in the same directory as the input file
 - Create output files named "clip-0.mp4", "clip-1.mp4", etc. based on the index in the output_clips array
 - Each clip will start at the specified start_time and have the specified length
 - All clip files will be placed in the created folder